The phrase ‘yada yada’ means that what a person is saying is either predictable or boring.

 Example: Do you know how to bake a cake?
 It’s not too difficult.
 You crack a few eggs, mix up some ingredients in a bowl, yada yada.
 Just make sure to bake it for the proper time.

-This phrase has many alternate forms, which include ‘yatata yatata,’ ‘yadda yadda,’ and ‘yada yada.’
-There’s also the phrase ‘blah blah blah’ that essentially shares the same meaning.
-Where these words derive from, I believe, is currently unknown.
+This phrase has a few alternate spellings, which include ‘yatata yatata,’ ‘yadda yadda,’ and ‘yada yada.’
+There is also the phrase ‘blah blah blah’ that essentially shares the same meaning.
+Where these words derive from, I believe, is unknown.

-The saying, with its current “and so on and so forth” meaning, looks to have appeared somewhere in the mid 1900s in its ‘yatata yatata’ form, as shown in the Tucson Daily Citizen from 1947, where it reads:
+This saying with its current “so on and so forth” meaning looks to have appeared somewhere in the mid 1900s.
+For example, this is seen in the Tucson Daily Citizen from 1947, where it reads:

 “What I purely love are those letters which say: ‘Buster, you are just putting words in my trap, and furthermore, yatata yataya . . .’
 Because that way you know you are apt to keep eating if you can stir up even a small portion of the people.”

-The earliest mention of the phrase with its ‘yadda yadda’ iteration that I could find comes from the Hutchinson Newsnewspaper, where it reads as follows:
+The earliest mention of the phrase where it is spelled as ‘yadda yadda’ comes from the Hutchinson News newspaper, where it reads: